CaMPAM-L List News

 One of the interesting aspects of the Small Grants Fund is that it provides an opportunity for exchanges between countries, MPA sites and communities so that resource managers and marine users in the Caribbean region can share lessons learned and benefit from each other's experiences.
 The following section provides a summary of some of the projects and exchanges that have been achieved in recent years through the Small Grants Fund.

-The CaMPAM Capacity Assessment Project
+The GCFI/NOAA MPA Capacity Assessment Project

-FlyFishingBelizeCaMPAM has completed a Marine Protected Area Management Capacity Assessment [click here for the online book version] for the Wider Caribbean.
-This initiative is funded through the NOAA Coral Reef Conservation Program as a means to support further planning, both internally by NOAA, and through CaMPAM as a regional network.
+FlyFishingBelizeGCFI in association with CaMPAM completed a Marine Protected Area Management Capacity Assessment [online book version] for the Wider Caribbean.
+This initiative is funded through the NOAA Coral Reef Conservation Program as a means to support further planning, both internally by NOAA, and in association with CaMPAM as a regional network.
 A team was hired to help facilitate the design and implementation of the assessment.
 The project objectives were defined as follows:

 1. To review existing information to identify key gaps in MPA management capacity information for jurisdictions and MPA sites in the Caribbean Region